 Through the software integration, Jennifer's team could now recognize spatial patterns related to asset management: flooding issues caused by particular broken pipes, potholes showing up on deteriorated roadways, and more.
 This helped managers identify issues in minutes that before could take years to notice.
 And, by giving that data to engineers quickly, public works could be more effective with planning and upkeep.

-Since implementing Cartegraph OMS and Esri ArcGIS into its asset management strategy, Bay County has become more efficient and proactive.
+Since implementing Cartegraph, powered by AWS, and Esri ArcGIS into its asset management strategy, Bay County has become more efficient and proactive.
 The department now has the data to prove budgetary needs.

 "We’re able to show FEMA exactly what we did: we had this many people respond with this equipment, it took us this long, and this is what it cost."